The Little Shop of Horrors: Production

 The film was partially cast with stock actors that Corman had used in previous films.
 Writer Charles B. Griffith portrays several small roles.
 Griffith's father appears as a dental patient, and his grandmother, Myrtle Vail, appears as Seymour's hypochondriac mother.
 Dick Miller, who had starred as the protagonist of A Bucket of Blood was offered the role of Seymour, but turned it down, instead taking the smaller role of Burson Fouch.
 Production at the Bucket of Blood sets was compressed into three days of cast rehearsals, immediately followed by two days and one night of principal photography.

 It had been rumored that the film's shooting schedule was based on a bet that Corman could not complete a film within that time.
 However, this claim has been denied by Mel Welles.
 According to Joseph, Corman shot the film quickly in order to beat changing industry rules that would have prevented producers from "buying out" an actor's performance in perpetuity.
 On January 1, 1960, new rules were to go into effect requiring producers to pay all actors residuals for all future releases of their work.
-This meant that Corman's B-movie business model would be permanently changed and he would not be able to produce low-budget movies in the same way.
+This meant that Corman's B-movie business model would be permanently changed and he would not be able to produce low-budget films in the same way.
 Before these rules went into effect, Corman decided to shoot one last film and scheduled it for the last week in December 1959.

 Interiors were shot with three cameras in wide, lingering master shots in single takes.
 Welles states that Corman "had two camera crews on the set—that's why the picture, from a cinematic standpoint, is really not very well done.
 The two camera crews were pointed in opposite directions so that we got both angles, and then other shots were 'picked up' to use in between, to make it flow.
 It was a pretty fixed set and it was done sort of like a sitcom is done today, so it wasn't very difficult."